YahooArchive/flux-router-component/README.md

 [![devDependency Status](https://david-dm.org/yahoo/flux-router-component/dev-status.svg)](https://david-dm.org/yahoo/flux-router-component#info=devDependencies)
 [![Coverage Status](https://coveralls.io/repos/yahoo/flux-router-component/badge.png?branch=master)](https://coveralls.io/r/yahoo/flux-router-component?branch=master)

-Provides navigational React components and router mixin for applications built with [Flux](http://facebook.github.io/react/docs/flux-overview.html) architecture.
+Provides navigational React components (`NavLink`) and router mixin (`RouterMixin`) for applications built with [Flux](http://facebook.github.io/react/docs/flux-overview.html) architecture.
 Please check out [examples](https://github.com/yahoo/flux-router-component/tree/master/examples) of how to use these components.

+## Context and Expected Context Methods
+Before we explain how to use `NavLink` and `RouterMixin`, lets start with two methods they expect:

+* executeAction(navigateAction, payload) - This executes navigate action, switches the app to the new route, and update the url.
+* makePath(routeName, routeParams) - This is used to generate url for a given route.

+These two methods need to be available in:

+* the React context of the component (access via `this.context` in the component), or
+* the `context` prop of the component (`this.props.context`)
+* If exists in both `this.context` and `this.props.context`, the one in `this.context` takes higher precedence.

+An example of such context is the `ComponentContext` provided by [fluxible-plugin-routr](https://github.com/yahoo/fluxible-plugin-routr/blob/master/lib/routr-plugin.js#L36), which is a plugin for [fluxible](https://github.com/yahoo/fluxible).
+We have a more sophisticated example application, [routing](https://github.com/yahoo/flux-examples/tree/master/routing), showing how everything works together.

+**Note** that React context is an undocumented feature, so its API could change without notice.
+Here is [a blog from Dave King](https://www.tildedave.com/2014/11/15/introduction-to-contexts-in-react-js.html) that explains what it is and how to use it.

 ## NavLink
 `NavLink` is the a React component for navigational links.
 When the link is clicked, NavLink will dispatch `NAVIGATE` action to flux dispatcher.
 The dispatcher can then dispatch the action to the stores that can handle it.